 There are a few ways to get around the high cost of gear.
 First, use what you have.
 If you’re missing a key piece of equipment, such as a sleeping bag, tent or pack, consider renting it or borrowing gear from a friend.

 Avoid packing the kitchen sink.
 Keep in mind you’ll carry everything you have.
 If you don’t have ultralightweight gear, expect your pack to weigh between 25 to 30 pounds for a weekend away including your water.
 Therefore, you’ll only want to bring what you need.
-Here’s a basic list of what you will want to pack for backpacking on almost any trip.
+Here’s a basic beginner backpacking gear checklist for your backcountry camping adventure.

 - Water and water bladder/water bottle